george-aj/osmosis-nitrogen-extra-gamm-analysis/shadow_pool_estimates/README.md

 --- Exit Types ---

-Clean Exits are ones that either have no join detected or the pool had no joins period.
+Clean Exits are ones that either have no join detected between the start and halth height or the pool had no joins period.
 If a user has no join detected that means they didn't get any extra gamm.

 Dirty Exits are ones that a join was detected within the start and halt heights.